 prepare staff or volunteers to deliver the workshops.

 The program is made up of three individual workshops:

 An hour for each workshop, for a total of 3 hours of content is recommended.
 The program is highly flexible and can be adapted to suit shorter or longer schedules, depending on your learners’ needs.

 Learning at the Museum is completely introductory so you don’t need to have a background in art, history or science to successfully deliver the workshops.

-For more information, to host a workshop or access online training, please contact Paul at email@example.com.
+To host a workshop or to access online training, please contact Gloria Boly at firstname.lastname@example.org.

 Sign up to receive the Learning at the Museum workbook.
 Once you have submitted your information, you will be automatically directed to a page where you can download the workbook.

 “To me, it is an educational experience and I learnt new things about myself and our history as Canadians.
 I think it was a fun and enjoyable experience to have with my classmates and was a new experience for all of us.” – Program Participant

 “I learned about the different cultures that my classmates come from and how they view things, compared to my own perspective.
 This mainly happened when we went to the Nature Museum, and I saw how some people perspectives were different from my own.” – Program Participant

 “The most beneficial thing I learnt from the field trips was the importance of learning our history as Canadians.
 I also learned that learning can be taught in a really fun way.” – Program Participant